motorized window blinds

 Activating the Programming Mode:

-• Activate the Up direction of the motor until it gets close to the desired upper limit point.
-Stop the motor, then press the Up button again; the motor now enters the 'Jog' mode.
+• At this point of the programming mode, and you have moved the motor so that it is close to the UPPER position limit (but not past).
+When you stopped it, you removed power from the motor, but it has an internal memory that 'remembers' that it is in settings mode.
+Activate the UP direction of the motor; the motor now enters the 'JOG' mode.
 You'll see the motor move in very short steps that are a small fraction of a full rotation.
-Alternate between Up and Stop modes until your motor is at the exact upper limit you desire.
+Alternate between UP and STOP modes until your motor is at the exact UPPER limit you desire.

-• To exit the programming mode, press the Up button and continue holding it until you hear the 3 'short beeps'.
-At this point, the motor has been set and the motor is now back in normal running mode and you should be able to test the full excursion.
+• To confirm the LOWER setting and exit the programming mode, press the UP button; you will hear a beep sequence.
+At this point, the travel limits for the motor have been set and the motor is now back in normal running mode and you should be able to test the full excursion.
 Repeat the above steps if you need to reset the travel limits.

 We sincerely hope you enjoy using these advanced motors; if you have any questions, please feel free to contact us at any time!